-The Checker Framework distribution was developed in the MIT Program Analysis Group, with prime contributions from Mahmood Ali, Telmo Correa, Michael D. Ernst, and Matthew M. Papi.
+The key developers of the Checker Framework are Mahmood Ali, Telmo Correa, Michael D. Ernst, and Matthew M. Papi.
 Many users have provided valuable feedback, for which we are grateful.

 Differences from previous versions of the checkers and framework can be found in the changelog-checkers.txt file.
 This file is included in the Checker Framework distribution and is also available on the web at http://types.cs.washington.edu/checker-framework/current/changelog-checkers.txt.